 To solve this problem, you should use integrated graphics as a temporary workaround.
 That’s because integrated graphics won’t consume the same amount of power as dedicated graphics so they will eventually produce less heat.
 But, we can’t rule out the fact that integrated graphics don’t offer the same level of performance as the dedicated graphics processor.
 So, to use these graphics, you have to compromise with the graphics of your game.

 Under-lock Graphics Card

-A number of users overlock their graphics card to get higher performance.
+A number of users overlock their graphics cards to get higher performance.
 But, they forget that overlooking puts an extra burden on the hardware which eventually results in more heat.
 If your hardware is overclocked, that might be the cause for overheating, so be sure to disable all overclock settings and revert to the default values.
 However, if the problem still appears after using the default settings, then you should try to underclocking your hardware as well.

-If you are tired of your Windows 10 laptop overheating while playing the game, then you can try above discuses easy tricks and reduce the temperature of your laptop.
+If you are tired of your Windows 10 laptop overheating while playing the game, then you can try the above discusses easy tricks and reduce the temperature of your laptop.
 But, this problem is constant, then you not avoid it and immediately consult some hardware expert before heat damages your entire laptop.